Fact-checked by the ZeroinDaily editorial team

 Is Zoom or Teams better for remote teams?

-For fully remote teams, Microsoft Teams provides a more complete workspace — combining video, chat, file collaboration, and task management in one platform.
+For fully remote teams, Teams provides a more complete workspace, combining video, chat, file collaboration, and task management in one platform.
 Zoom is better for teams whose primary remote need is high-quality video calls rather than a full collaboration hub.
-The choice depends on whether your team needs a communication tool or a comprehensive digital workplace.
+The choice depends on whether your team needs a communication tool or a broader digital workplace.